Using Aetna Insurance for Drug or Alcohol Treatment

 Next, call Aetna to ask what they cover.
 Some good questions to ask them include: how many days of treatment they cover, what you will have to pay for (called “out-of-pocket” costs), and if you need to get special approval (called “pre-authorization”) first.

 One of the easiest ways to find treatment centers in Aetna’s network is to use their Find a Doctor tool.
 Simply log in and search for drug or alcohol rehab centers.
+If more convenient, you can also use our detox center directory and filter your search accordingly.

 Aetna is a well-known insurance company that contracts with many treatment centers, so finding one that takes your insurance shouldn’t be a problem.
 In fact, American Addiction Centers works with Aetna.
 But if Aetna doesn’t cover your first choice for treatment, don’t give up.
 Your well-being is too important, and there are many options to pay for treatment.